maad-lahla/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Change owner to vincent ad group owner to staff
+ Changes owner of _hello to vincent and staff respectively